-The Ecotopia 2121 project details the futures of 100 cities across the globe as though they've somehow overcome all social and environmental problems to become super-ecofriendly.
+The Ecotopia 2121 project details the future of 100 cities around the world as if they had somehow overcome all social and environmental problems to become superecological.
 This week we highlight the future of Gongshan, China.

-The Salween River valley in China is a landscape of rare beauty, often called the Grand Canyon of the East.
-It is the last large free-flowing river in China; all the others have been dammed, diverted or disappeared into dryness.
-The Salween begins on the Tibetan plateau and winds through China, then Burma, then along the Thai border, then into Burma again before ending in an estuary on the Andaman Sea.
-Along its banks are five-million people, many of whom are subsistence farmers who depend on the river's water and its fish.
+The Salween River Valley in China is a landscape of rare beauty, often called the Grand Canyon of the East.
+It is the last great free-flowing river in China; all the rest have been dammed, diverted, or disappeared in the drought.
+The Salween begins at the Tibetan Plateau and winds through China, then Burma, then along the Thai border, then into Burma again before ending in an estuary in the Andaman Sea.
+Along its banks are five million people, many of whom are subsistence farmers who depend on the river's water and its fish.

-Nowadays, as China proposes a series of dams upon the river, the people near the Salween know that the river could soon be forever changed.
-They also fear a huge disaster if a dam breaks during an earthquake or a flood.
-For these reasons, and due to difficult negotiations with Burma and Thailand down-river, the dams have been put on hold -- for now.
+Today, when China proposes a series of dams on the river, people near the Salween know that the river could soon change forever.
+They also fear a major disaster if a dam breaks during an earthquake or flood.
+For these reasons, and due to difficult negotiations with Burma and Thailand downstream, the dams have been suspended, for now.

-Let’s fast-forward to next century.
-On the first day of January 2121, the residents of Gongshan city are told to evacuate their homes and leave immediately.
-The dam project has finally begun and their small city is to be submerged.
+Fast forward to the next century.
+On the first day of January 2121, Gongshan City residents are told to evacuate their homes and leave immediately.
+The dam project has finally started and your little town will be submerged.
 At first, they refuse to budge.
-They were due to meet with lawyers on January 2nd to map out a way to stop the dam.
-It seems the evictions were begun early in order to preempt the meeting.
-Meanwhile, construction of the dam begins upriver.
+They were to meet with lawyers on January 2 to work out a way to stop the dam.
+It appears that the evictions started early to get ahead of the meeting.
+Meanwhile, construction of the dam begins upstream.

-For one year, the residents refuse to leave their homes; afraid they’ll be demolished if they step outside.
-Supporters and relatives from other river towns come to deliver food and to offer moral support.
-The government knows forced evictions could make them look bad but they are eager to push ahead with the project.
-However, on December 31st 2121, one day before the order comes for the Chinese Army to move in on the Gongshan protestors, a week of heavy rain causes a massive landslide right where the dam is being constructed.
-The landslide crushes the machinery and infrastructure under a mountain of rocks but leaves the Salween to run free.
-Nobody is hurt but the project is in ruins and has to be abandoned.
-Gongshan survives in peace and the residents emerge from their homes to thank nature for its help.
+For a year, residents refuse to leave their homes; they are afraid of being demolished if they go outside.
+Supporters and relatives from other riverside towns come to deliver food and offer moral support.
+The government knows that forced evictions could make them look bad, but they are eager to move forward with the project.
+However, on December 31, 2121, a day before the Chinese army's order to attack the Gongshan protesters came, a week of heavy rain caused a massive landslide right where the dam is being built.
+The landslide crushes machinery and infrastructure beneath a mountain of rocks, but sets the Salween free.
+No one is injured, but the project is in shambles and must be abandoned.
+Gongshan survives in peace and residents leave their homes to thank nature for its help.